County Down Genealogy, Pictures and Surnames with Van Morrison

 Would you like to join us today on a journey today through the County Down?
 We might even take in a little County Down Genealogy.
 We are going to travel in style, in the company of none other than Mr. Van Morrison!
 We'll also take in a bit of County Armagh along the way.

 I don’t know about you – but I am a big fan of the music of Van Morrison – I think most people would find something of beauty in his vast repertoire.
 But this morning, we’re going to use just one of his songs – “Coney Island” to guide us around south County Down.
-I’ve even included a video with pictures and music to get you in the mood:

 “Coming down from Downpatrick